Residential Architecture · New York City

 Fees vary by scope.
 Most firms charge either a percentage of construction cost — typically 8–15% — or a fixed fee.
 ArcheA Studio provides a detailed fee proposal after an initial consultation, once we understand the project’s scope, complexity, and permitting requirements.
 We’re direct about what drives the cost and why.

-Do I need an architect for a home renovation in NYC?
+Do I need an architect for a home renovation?

 For most renovation work, yes.
-The NYC Department of Buildings requires professionally prepared and sealed architectural drawings for any alteration that changes layout, structure, or use.
-Even projects that seem cosmetic — opening a wall, changing a bathroom, adding a room — often require permits depending on scope.
+The NYC DOB requires professionally prepared and sealed architectural drawings for any alteration that changes layout, structure, or use.
+Even work that seems cosmetic — opening a wall, changing a bathroom, adding a room — often requires permits.
 Skipping this step creates liability, can stop future sales, and may trigger stop-work orders that are expensive to resolve.

-What is the difference between an architect and a designer or contractor?
+What’s the difference between an architect, a designer, and a contractor?

-A licensed architect has completed a professional architecture degree, passed the Architect Registration Examination, and is authorized to stamp and seal construction documents for building permit applications.
-Interior designers and building designers cannot file for permits in New York City without a licensed architect or engineer.
-Contractors build what’s on the drawings — they don’t design or take regulatory responsibility for the project’s code compliance.
+A licensed architect has completed a professional architecture degree, passed the Architect Registration Examination, and is authorized to stamp and seal construction documents for permit applications.
+Interior designers and building designers cannot file for permits in NYC without a licensed architect or engineer.
+Contractors build what’s on the drawings — they don’t design or take regulatory responsibility for code compliance.

 Yes.
 We have direct experience with projects requiring Landmarks Preservation Commission (LPC) approval — Certificate of Appropriateness applications for renovations, additions, and new construction in historic districts across Brooklyn and Manhattan.
 We prepare LPC application packages, attend community board and Commission hearings, and design solutions that satisfy LPC’s criteria while meeting our clients’ actual goals.